Suno Chorus Too Loud: Tame the Volume Jump

 FAQ

-• Can I tell Suno not to make the chorus louder?
-Not directly.
-The closest lever is removing dynamic-genre descriptors and adding restraint words like intimate or subdued chorus.
+Can I tell Suno not to make the chorus louder?
+Not with a dedicated switch.
+The closest levers are removing dynamic-genre descriptors and adding restraint words like intimate or subdued chorus, or — on v5.5 — using Replace on just the chorus section with a calmer prompt so you don’t gamble the whole song.

-• Will pulling chorus down 4 dB make the song feel flat?
-Often the opposite — verse becomes more present and the chorus still feels like a lift.
-Most pop songs work with 3-5 LU chorus lift, not 8+.
+Will pulling the chorus down 4 dB make the song feel flat?
+Usually the opposite.
+The verse becomes more present and the chorus still reads as a lift.
+Most pop songs work with a 3-5 LU chorus lift, not 8+.

 Tags: #Suno #ai-music #Troubleshooting #mixing #dynamics #chorus